 For the audio and the BeatsX has successfully achieved tonal balance, Moonlighter was made even more enjoyable thanks to its superior sound profile.
-The highs are not muddy while mid enjoys a warm tone.
+The highs are not muddy while the mid enjoys a warm tone.
 The bass, though not skull-crushing, is still powerful enough during fight scenes.

 Though it is incredible for gaming, it is also ideal for regular music binges.
-From EDM to ballads, the BeatsX Wireless Earbuds was able to deliver.
+From EDM to ballads, the BeatsX Wireless Earbuds were able to deliver.
 If you are a budget-savvy but not cheap enough to compromise sound quality, then this pair will not let you down.

 7. Razer Hammerhead Pro V2:

 Razer is an institution in gaming, so them making it on this list is not surprising.
 At first glance, the aluminum housing feels super durable and will probably last you for years.
-Which is actually vital considering how gamers are heavy users.
+This is actually vital considering how gamers are heavy users.

 As per Razer’s tradition in their audio offerings, the Hammerhead Pro is bass-heavy, not surprising as the quote “Hammering In The Bass” is right there on the box.
 During gaming, these pairs are ideal for games with loads of explosions.

 Games like Hero Hunters with its action-oriented play style have benefitted much from its bass-centric profile.
 Though if you plan to use it when listening to your playlist, it will not perform that much unless you are listening to bass-heavy EDMs.
-It has also been featured as the most popular earbuds with gamers on this article on the best gaming earbuds of 2019.
+It has also been featured as the most popular earbuds with gamers in this article on the best gaming earbuds of 2019.

 8. Bowers & Wilkins C5 Series 2 Earbuds: